gpsuscodewith/playbook/content/roles/_index.md

 ### Software Engineer

-A software engineer on a OCP code-with is writes quality code utilizing best practices for maintainability, performance, and reuse.
+A software engineer on a GPS code-with is writes quality code utilizing best practices for maintainability, performance, and reuse.

 ### References
 * Software Enginnering at Google - https://arxiv.org/pdf/1702.01715.pdf